 By creating a reference for your characters to a person of history or significance, it’s easier for readers to relate to the character.
 Readers may already have some familiarity with the character you are referencing to.
 When you reference another character, it is easier for the reader to associate with the character.

-Often times, writers reference biblical or mythological characters.
+Oftentimes, writers reference biblical or mythological characters.
 The Bible is a very common work that many writers allude to.
 One example is the fairy tale Snow White.

 Have you ever wondered why the evil queen in Snow White tries to trick Snow White with an apple?
-This is a Biblical reference of the story of Adam and Eve, where Eve is tricked by the snake in the garden to eat an apple.
+This is a Biblical reference to the story of Adam and Eve, where Eve is tricked by the snake in the garden to eat an apple.

-Examples of Subtle Suggestion
+Allusion Examples That Use Subtle Suggestion

 Of course, not all examples of allusion are as famous or easy to spot.
 Many times we use this literary device and may not even be aware we are using it!

-In every day situations, we often may allude to something without actually ever saying it.
+In everyday situations, we often may allude to something without actually ever saying it.
 Asking someone “Was traffic bad?” could be an example of indirectly asking why someone is running late.